e-picas/markdown-extended/MANPAGE.md

 ## DESCRIPTION

-**Markdown Extended** converts text(s) in specified file(s) (or stdin) from markdown syntax source(s).
+**Markdown Extended** converts markdown syntax text(s) source(s) in specified file(s) (or STDIN).
 The rendering can be the full parsed content or just a part of this content.
 By default, result is written through STDOUT in HTML format.

 ## OPTIONS